Building Electrification Resources

 YES!
 E-bikes are super efficient:

-A Class 2 bike also has a throttle - like a motor scooter - that can turn on the motor independent of the pedals.
+A Class 2 bike has the pedal sensors, plus a throttle.
+On a Class 2, like a motor scooter, you can turn on the motor independent of the pedals.

-20 MPH.
-Class-1 & 2 e-bikes cut off the electric motor assistance at 20 MPH.
-Class 3 can go up to 28 MPH, require a helmet, and are not allowed on many bike paths.
+20 mph (for most ebikes in the US).
+Class-1 & 2 ebikes cut off the electric motor assistance at 20 mph.
+Class 3 can go up to 28 mph, require a helmet, and are not allowed on some bike paths.
 Class 4 electric scooters go much faster, can only be ridden on streets and require licensing.
-There is no limiter restraining how fast you can pedal without motor assistance.
+There is no limit restraining how fast you can pedal without motor assistance.
 As with any pedal bike, on a downhill and/or with a strong tailwind you may be able to pedal faster than 20 mph.
+In Europe, the motor assistance cuts off at 15 mph.

 20 to 80 miles on a charge.
 The distance you get will depend upon the size of your battery, how much assistance you use, and the terrain.